MyThemeWay/Light-Particle/README.md

 <a title="Go there" target="_blank" href="https://mythemeway.github.io/Light-Particle/"><img alt="Light-Particle" src="https://raw.githubusercontent.com/sitdisch/cloud/master/images/Light_collage.jpg" ></a>

 This light theme website-boilerplate combines Webpack, Jekyll, Bootstrap and much more.
-Additionally, you can easily add other packages from <a href="https://www.npmjs.com/" title="Check it out" target="_blank">npm</a> and/or gems from <a href="https://rubygems.org/" title="Check it out" target="_blank">RubyGems</a> as you like.
+Additionally, you can just add other packages from <a href="https://www.npmjs.com/" title="Check it out" target="_blank">npm</a> and/or gems from <a href="https://rubygems.org/" title="Check it out" target="_blank">RubyGems</a> as you like.

-It also has an easily [exchangeable WebGL canvas header](#feature-presentation-exchangeable-webgl-header "Check it out").
-Feel free to develop your own GLSLX shader.
-I am curious what you will create.
-If you need a little inspiration, check out [Shadertoy](https://www.shadertoy.com/browse "Go there") or [GLSL Sandbox](https://glslsandbox.com/ "Go there") for fragment shaders and [Vertexshaderart](https://www.vertexshaderart.com/gallery/1?sort=popular "Go there") for vertex shaders.
+Further, it has an easily [exchangeable WebGL canvas header](#feature-presentation-exchangeable-webgl-header "Check it out").
+The GLSLX shader files are also watched in the development mode of this boilerplate.
+That means, if you edit them and save your changes, the shaders will be recompiled and reloaded immediately.
+So feel free to edit the existing ones or create a completely new one with this boilerplate.
+I am curious what you will develop.
+If you need inspiration, check out [Shadertoy](https://www.shadertoy.com/browse "Go there") or [GLSL Sandbox](https://glslsandbox.com/ "Go there") for fragment shaders and [Vertexshaderart](https://www.vertexshaderart.com/gallery/1?sort=popular "Go there") for vertex shaders.
 There you can see what's possible.
 > <b>Note</b>: WebGL canvas headers can make your CPU sweat, but it gets colder as you scroll down :wink:

 ## Feature Overview